Bardu Municipality: Geography

-Bardu borders the municipalities of Lavangen and Salangen to the west, Målselv to the north, Narvik (in Nordland county) to the south, and Sweden to the east.
+Bardu borders Lavangen Municipality and Salangen Municipality to the west, Målselv Municipality to the north, Narvik Municipality (in Nordland county) to the south, and Sweden to the east.
 The Barduelva river runs through the municipality from south to north along the Bardudalen valley.
 The Salangsdalen valley is located along the western part of the municipality.
 The largest lake in the county, Altevatnet, is located in the eastern part of the municipality, near the smaller lakes Geavdnjajávri and Leinavatn.
 These lakes lie in and near Rohkunborri National Park.
+The highest point in the municipality is the 1660.61 m tall mountain Rohkunborri, also located within Rohkunborri National Park.

 Climate

 Bardu, although not far from the coast, is known for its cold winters compared to the coastal areas.
 This is caused by mountains usually blocking the milder, coastal air from reaching the Bardu valley.
 In summer, however, it is usually warmer than the coastal areas.